 The female body is amazing.
-We are creature of resilience.
+We are creatures of resilience.
 Of elegance.
 Of beauty.
-We carry life, birth life, and provide nutrients for life…all while working full time jobs, running households and hitting the gym.
+We carry life, birth life, and provide nutrients for life…all while working full time jobs, running households, and hitting the gym.
 Literally, we are astonishing.

 The immune system of a woman also deserves a lot of attention.
 When you really think about it, our reproductive system has an incomparable capacity to resolve inflammation.
 Each mensural cycle, we clear tissue and waste and then quickly regenerates back to base-line.
 Only to do it over and over again.